Create Service Analytics Using the Wizard

 - On the Trailhead Data Manager home page, check if you need to refresh your data.
 If the page says that your data is up to date, you’re all set.
 If the page says that your data is not refreshed, click Refresh DTC Data.
 Refreshing the data can take a few minutes.

 - Go back to Analytics Studio.

 - Click Data Manager in the left panel.
-(You’re opening the Analytics Data Manager, not to be confused with the Trailhead Data Manager.)
+(You’re opening the Tableau CRM Data Manager, not to be confused with the Trailhead Data Manager.)

 - In the Data Manager, click Connect in the left panel.

 - On the SFDC_LOCAL row, open the dropdown next to "Not scheduled," and click Run Now.